kubernetes/examples/staging/podsecuritypolicy/rbac/README.md

 In this example, we will create `ClusterRoleBindings` to grant the roles to groups cluster-wide.

-1. `privileged`: this group is bound to the `privilegedPSP` role and `restrictedPSP` role which gives users in this group access to both policies.
+1. `privileged-psp-user`: this group is bound to the `privileged-psp-user` role and `restricted-psp-user` role which gives users in this group access to both policies.
-1. `restricted`: this group is bound to the `restrictedPSP` role.
+1. `restricted-psp-user`: this group is bound to the `restricted-psp-user` role.
 1. `system:authenticated`: this is a system group for any authenticated user.
 It is bound to the `edit` role which is already provided by the cluster.